B-Cell Primary Immunodeficiency: What To Know

 Key Takeaways

-• View full summary
+• View all takeaways

-B-cell PI disorders are among the most common PI conditions.
-They can be diagnosed at any age, and their impact on health and daily life can range from severe to relatively mild.
-In this article, we’ll cover what causes B-cell PI conditions and discuss diagnosis and treatment options.
+B-cell primary immunodeficiency disorders are among the most common PI conditions.
+Their impact on health and daily life can range from relatively mild to severe.

 What Are B Cells?

-B cells are a type of white blood cell that makes antibodies.
-They’re also called B lymphocytes.
-Antibodies are proteins that can recognize and stick to antigens — harmful substances that enter your body, such as viruses and bacteria.
 Antibodies help fight infections by sticking to germs and tagging them for destruction by other immune cells.
 When B cells are missing or can’t make antibodies, it’s harder for your body to fight infections.

 What Are B-Cell Primary Immunodeficiency Disorders?